virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 |engine  |*nodejs0.10*<br>*nodejs0.12*<br>*nodejs4.3*<br>*nodejs5.6*|

 !!! note
-    The list of supported <a href="https://docs.jelastic.com/software-stacks-versions" target="_blank">software stacks</a> can vary depending on your Jelastic platform version - it can be checked at your dashboard.
+    The list of supported <a href="https://docs.jelastic.com/software-stacks-versions" target="_blank">software stacks</a> can vary depending on your Jelastic Platform version - it can be checked at your dashboard.